Increase onboarding quality with metrics & KPIs

 6. takeover rate

-A low adoption rate may indicate that the onboarding process was not sufficient to enable the new team members to
+A low takeover rate may indicate that the onboarding was not sufficient to get the new team members on board.

-- to integrate them optimally into the company and the team.
+- integrate them optimally into the company and the team.

 7. onboarding experience